criticalmanufacturing/cli/docs/src/02-learn/concepts/layers-packages/index.md

     ``` powershell
     # HTML
-    cmf new html --version 1.0.0
+    cmf new html

     # HELP
-    cmf new help --version 1.0.0
+    cmf new help
     ```

 === "MES v9 or below"